 There are essentially six major groups of nutrients.
 They are water, carbohydrates, protein, fat, vitamins, and minerals.
 Now there is another group that is not numbered with these six but is nevertheless important for your diet.
 That is electrolytes.
 Electrolytes are actually minerals, but they are often spoken of as having a different function.
 Probably the most important electrolyte for the human diet is potassium.
 Potassium can be found in potatoes, bananas, mushrooms, cucumbers, and believe it or not, coffee.

 Coffee is already the number one source of antioxidants in the Western diet, and it turns out, it can actually help deliver potassium to our bodies.
+One 8oz cup of coffee contains about 118 mg of potassium.
 This is great news because we in the Western world drink a lot of coffee.
 It also turns out that we don’t get enough potassium.
 So, is the solution to drink gallons of coffee?
 We wish it were that easy- we love coffee too!
 In this article, we will take a closer look to see what role coffee can play in getting you more potassium.
 But first, we need to understand what exactly an electrolyte is.

 What Are Electrolytes?

 Electrolytes are essential minerals that are water-soluble.
 When dissolved in water, the fluid becomes conductive to electricity.
 Let’s use an example.
 Salt is a mineral and an electrolyte.
 It is composed of sodium chloride (NaCl).
 When salt is placed in water and dissolves, the sodium and chloride separate.
 That water now is more electrically conductive.
 Electrical conductivity is vital to overall cell health.
 Potassium, since it is an electrolyte, can help with this.